 North Range Behavioral Health - Where Hope Begins and Change is Possible

-Provides on-going assessment, crisis intervention, individual, family, and group therapy and case management services.
+Provides on-going assessment, crisis intervention, individual, group therapy and case management services.
 Develops strength-based service plans, monitors treatment progress, documents interactions and maintains electronic clinical records and other reporting data for individuals with mild to severe mental illness and/or substance use disorders.
 Coordinates with internal as well as external supportive services to deliver needed services to clients.
 Collaborates with clinical supervisor, other team members and psychiatrist regarding treatment.

 - Ability to become credentialed with various health insurance companies if licensed

-- Experience in coordinating behavioral health intervention plans and services with other agencies.
+- Experience in coordinating behavioral health intervention plans and services with other agencies

 *- Mild to severe mental health and/or substance use disorders/disabilities and the recovery process.